BigCommerce vs Shopify: Everything You Need to Know

 Additional Fees & Higher Prices For Advanced Features

 The Basic Plan comes with the minimum features needed to run an eCommerce business.
-Advanced features, like customer wish lists, product reviews and recommendations, fraud analysis and more, are only available in the more expensive pricing plans.
+Advanced features, like customer wish lists, product reviews and recommendations, fraud analysis and more, are only available when merchants leverage paid third- party apps.

 Many of the more useful apps require a monthly fee, which can get pricey after adding a few to your store.
-It becomes more expensive if your store requires hiring a developer to make necessary modifications, like integrating a new app or building other custom functionality.
+It becomes more expensive if your store requires hiring a developer to make necessary modifications, like building an app or other custom functionality.

 Email Hosting